elastic-hub/elastichub-content/50.guidelines/byTool/pubhub/front_matter_doc_metadata.md

 ## How PubHub Supports Front Matter

-PubHub does not interpret document semantics.
-Instead, it:
+PubHub supports publishing outputs; governance and editorial decisions remain with the organization.
+It does this by:

 - Renders document metadata consistently in HTML and PDF
 - Preserves the structure and order defined by the authors
 - Supports reproducible outputs across published versions

-Responsibility for correctness and governance remains with the standards organization.

 ---